VladMikheenko/AsynchronousChat/README.md

 ## TODO
 ?
 Do logging and printing in a separate thread, so an event loop will not be blocked;<br>
 Extend amount of unit tests;<br>
-Log messages should be more informative.
+Log messages should be more informative;<br>
+Handle connections if server closes before clients.

 ## Credentials
 https://www.roguelynn.com/words/asyncio-we-did-it-wrong/ - awesome article about asyncio which sheds light on non-trivial challenges that one can encounter;<br>